Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 Renewability of E-1 and E-2 Visas

-The initial E Visa period can be extended as long as you demonstrate the continued viability of his business and the compliance with conditions of the visa.
+E visas are renewable and the initial E Visa period can be extended as long as you demonstrate the continued viability of the business and your continued compliance with the conditions of the E-1 or E-2 visa as appropriate.

-There is no time or numerical limitation on E Visa renewals and therefore the E visa status may be renewed and extended indefinitely as long as the requirements for the visa continue to be met.
+There is no time or numerical limitation on E Visa renewals and therefore the E visas may be renewed and extended indefinitely as long as the requirements for the visa continue to be met.

 Family Benefits of E-1 and E-2 Visas

-The spouse and unmarried children under 21 of treaty trader or treaty investor aliens qualify for the same status as the principal alien, and their nationality is not relevant to their qualification.
-They can live and study in the U.S. without any additional permits.
-The spouse of the visa holder may obtain authorization to work in the U.S.
+The spouse and unmarried children under 21 of a treaty trader or treaty investor qualify for the same E visa status as the principal applicant, regardless of their nationality.
+They are allowed to live and study in the United States without needing additional authorization.
+Additionally, the spouse may apply for employment authorization to be allowed to work in the U.S.

 What status can my spouse and children get if I’m applying for an E Visa or I already have an E Visa?